Cascading Country, State and City Kendo UI Dropdowns

 The getCountries WoldCountries.cfc method

 This method populates the country dropdown list in the interface and should be self-explanatory.
-Since the dropdowns can be quite long (there are thousands of potential cities for example), we only want to send back what is necessary here, namely the country id and name.
+Since the dropdowns can be pretty long (there are thousands of potential cities, for example), we only want to send back what is necessary here, namely the country id and name.

-This method does not take any arguments but simply queries our World MySql database and converts the ColdFusion query object using our CfJson object as a JSON object.
+This method takes no arguments but queries our World MySql database and converts the ColdFusion query object using our CfJson object as a JSON object.

-See https://www.gregoryalexander.com/blog/2022/7/13/Using-ColdFusion-to-Populate-Kendo-UI-Widgets for more information on how we are converting the ColdFusion query object to JSON.
+See https://www.gregoryalexander.com/blog/2022/7/13/Using-ColdFusion-to-Populate-Kendo-UI-Widgets for more information on converting the ColdFusion query object to JSON.

 <cffunction name="getCountries" access="remote" returnformat="json" output="true"